 David is an actor, writer and producer, who became the first lead regular disabled cast member of BBC EASTENDERS.

-Working with writer Paul Viragh, David is currently developing MAVERICKS, a feature film for BBC Films.
+He is currently writing a drama series for Unstoppable with Noel Clarke, and with writer Paul Viragh, David is currently developing MAVERICKS, a feature film for BBC Films.

-He recently made his directorial debut with SYMPATHY FOR THE LEMON starring Genevieve Barr and Chris Rithin, and he also wrote the short ALARM, both of which premiered at the Edinburgh International Film Festival in 2017.
+David made his directorial debut with SYMPATHY FOR THE LEMON starring Genevieve Barr and Chris Rithin, and he also wrote the short ALARM, both of which premiered at the Edinburgh International Film Festival in 2017.